Anna Salomons

 Andria Smythe

-Andria Smythe is an assistant professor in the Department of Economics at Howard University.
+Andria Smythe is an assistant professor in the Department of Economics at Howard University and a nonresident scholar at the Washington Center for Equitable Growth.
 Her research interests include poverty, inequality, human capital, and intergenerational mobility.
 Her current research dossier includes work on student debt; business cycles and investment in higher education; college participation and racial differences in intergenerational mobility; and intergenerational transfers and wealth-building within families.
 In her work, Smythe emphasizes intergroup differences in the impact of a policy or shock as a way of shedding light on the sources of inequities in the economy.
 She earned her Ph.D. in economics from Temple University.

 Luke Elliott-Negri